 Chances are that you can think of two people you know who have roughly similar lifestyles and incomes; one of them a nervous wreck at the end of each month while the other rarely seems to worry about money at all.
-The difference might well be that one knows how to make a budget, while the other just sort of hopes that things will be okay.
+The difference might well be that one knows how to make a budget and stick to it, while the other just sort of hopes that things will be okay.

 Table of Contents

 - 1 You Really Can’t Just Wing It: Creating a Budget Is Essential

 - 2 Identifying What to Include in a Budget: The First Step